Ghana’s Data Protection Act, New Privacy Legislation

-- The data controller or processor is not established within Ghana but uses equipment or a data processor who operates within Ghana.
+- The data controller or processor is not established within Ghana but uses equipment or a data processor that operates within Ghana.

-- The data processing is in respect to personal data which originates either partly or wholly from Ghana.
+- The data processing is with respect to personal data which originates either partly or wholly from Ghana.

 What are the data principles that data controllers and processors must adhere to under the Data Protection Act?